n1c3c0d3/Swamp-Cinema-Advanced-Reconnect-Script/README.md

 If significant changes or improvements are made, I will add new versions of the executable applications (binaries) on the Release page.
 For experienced users, it is recommended to use the scripts for easier debugging if it does not run as intended.

 ## Licensing
-This script is fully open source, feel free to take inspiration as you please.
+### Scars is released under the [GNU License](https://github.com/n1c3c0d3/Swamp-Cinema-Advanced-Reconnect-Script/blob/main/LICENSE)
+This project is open source and provided free of charge for the Garry's Mod community.